root-project/root/README/ReleaseNotes/v632/index.md

 open a GitHub issue about this, as such a performance regression is considered a bug.

+### Asymptotically correct uncertainties for extended unbinned likelihood fits

+Added correct treatment of extended term in asymptotically correct method for uncertainty determination in the presence of weights.
+This improvement will allow for extended unbinned maximum likelihood fits to use the asymptotically correct method when using the `RooFit::AsymptoticError()` command argument in [RooAbsPdf::fitTo()](https://root.cern.ch/doc/master/classRooAbsPdf.html#ab0721374836c343a710f5ff92a326ff5).
+See also this [writeup on extended weighted fits](https://root.cern/files/extended_weighted_fits.pdf) that is also linked from the reference guide.
+The [pull request](https://github.com/root-project/root/pull/14751) that introduced this feature might also be a good reference.

 ### Compile your code with memory safe interfaces

 If you define the `ROOFIT_MEMORY_SAFE_INTERFACES` preprocessor macro, the